pliu/k8splayground/README.md

 mock server
 ```
 Each app folder contains, at the very least its own README, with more information on what the app does and how to use it, and Chart.yaml.
 The Chart.yaml contains some basic metadata about the chart (the package of Kubernetes manifests that defines the Kubernetes objects required to deploy the app) such as name, version, and any dependencies.
 In addition, it may contain a templates folder that contains the templates from which the actual manifests are rendered.
 The values used in the rendering are found in the values.yaml file.
 If none of the templates require rendering, then no values.yaml is needed (e.g. mock-server).
 If including another chart as a dependency, one can configure the imported chart using the values.yaml file (e.g. prometheus-operator, nginx-ingress).

+conftest-checks contains a suite of Rego rules against which Helm-generated manifests should be checked for correctness.

 The Makefile contains targets for creating and destroying the cluster, applying and deleting the various apps, and other helpers (e.g. running Prometheus rule unit tests).
 The app application targets are written to create the app if it doesn't exist and to update it otherwise.